Home Culture in Vancouver What’s Showing at Vancouver Theatres in December

 Dinner Date with Death (in Vancouver)

-When this event happens, those in the audience enjoy a three-course meal while a murder mystery case happens around them.
-There are drag performances, drinks, and the ability to collect clues and help solve the puzzle.
+At this event, the audience pretends to be at a fancy dinner while a murder mystery case happens around them.
+There are drag performances and the ability to collect clues and help solve the puzzle.
 For those who show up early, there’s even a chance to become part of the story!

 A Christmas Carol (& Where the Wild Things Are & Holiday Singalong)